Michael O Connor

 Michael has a keen interest in a holistic approach to health.
 Over the years he has explored many complementary therapies such as Yoga, Tai Chi, Energy Therapy and Mindfulness.
 He qualified as a Hatha Yoga Teacher at the Yoga Therapy Training Centre in Dublin and taught Yoga at their studios.
 Also, he qualified as an advanced Bio-Energy Therapist with the Bio-Energy School of Ireland.
-Currently, he teaches Yoga classes in Skerries on a weekly basis.

 B.Sc (Honours) in Adapted Physical Activity